labrijisaad/working-with-mongodb/README.md

 >In this repository, I covered the basics of MongoDB 🥭

+## Definition
+> MongoDB is a rich open-source document-oriented and one of the widely recognised NoSQL database.
+It is written in C++ programming language.

 ## Overview of MongoDB :
 - MongoDB is a document and a NoSQL database
 - MongoDB supports various data types